wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

 ## Pre-configured trigger

-New company accounts are featured by the pre-configured (default) **Number of malicious payloads** trigger which [graylists](../ip-lists/graylist.md) IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour.
+New company accounts are featured by the pre-configured (default) **Number of malicious payloads** trigger which graylists IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour.

+[Graylist](../ip-lists/graylist.md) is a list of suspicious IP addresses processed by the node as follows: if graylisted IP originates malicious requests, the node blocks them while allowing legitimate requests.
+In contrast to graylist, [denylist](../ip-lists/denylist.md) points to IP addresses that are not allowed to reach your applications at all - the node blocks even legitimate traffic produced by denylisted sources.
+IP graylisting is one of the options aimed at the reduction of [false positives](../../about-wallarm/protecting-against-attacks.md#false-positives).

+The trigger is released in any node filtration mode, so that it will graylist IPs regardless of the node mode.

+However, the node analyzes the graylist only in the **safe blocking** mode.
+To block malicious requests originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.

+The hits with the Brute force, Forced browsing, Resource overlimit, Data bomb, or Virtual patch attack types are not considered in this trigger.

 You can temporary disable, modify or delete the default trigger.